SudoWatson/PhotoPolarAlign/README.md

 5) Open Photo Polar Align ‘Setting’ window

-6) Put the following settings in ‘Local Solver Configuration’:
+6) Fill out the following settings in ‘Local Solver Configuration’:

 - `shell`: `/bin/bash --login -c “%s”`

-- `scale`:  Commonly 1 or 2  (do some testing if you wish)
+- `scale`:  Commonly 1 or 2  (do some testing if you wish, or set to 1 if you don't wish)

 - `configfile`: `/etc/astrometry.cfg `